chriswblake/github-copilot-lamp/docs/build-your-own.md

 Pinch the USB cable under the angled guide bar to secure the microcontroller.
 ![](assemble/electronics-plate-2.jpg)

-1. Twist the USB cable around some of the left cable guides and pinc it into the holder.
+1. Twist the USB cable around some of the left cable guides and pinch it into the holder.
 ![](assemble/electronics-plate-3.jpg)

 > [!NOTE]